 I read Little House on the Prairie (and the related books) by Laura Ingalls Wilder in my late elementary school years.
 I watched episodes of Little House on the Prairie on TV after school.
+Many were rich with courtship, Old West style.
 Looking back, I believe my fascination with all things American West Frontier found its beginning in Wilder’s fictionalized autobiography.

 - People of all ages have plenty of choices.
 Cities are larger, farm communities have grown closer together, and schools (for the most part) are significantly larger.
 The western United States has a much more significant population than it once had.